15 Portugal Hikes + Trails for the Ultimate Portugal Hiking Trip

 3 – Óbidos for an interesting hiking trail

-4 – Parque Nacional de Penada-Gerês for a criss-cross
+4 – Parque Nacional de Penada-Gerês for well-designed routes

-Parque Nacional de Penada-Gerês, the only national park in Portugal is located towards the northwest.
-Boasting of a magnificent area with the best nature, there is ample opportunity here for outdoor lovers.
-Apart from hiking, one can enjoy kayaking, horse riding and more.
+Boasting a magnificent swathe of Portugal’s natural environment, there is ample opportunity here for outdoor lovers.
+Apart from hiking, one can enjoy kayaking, horse riding, and more.

 5 – Borba-Serra d’Ossa for impressive views